top of page

 • 1988 - 1990: Entry-level guitar production begins to shift to Korean manufacturing (Cort, WMIC).

-• 1993: Entry-level guitar production is fully transitioned to Korean manufacturing (Cort, WMIC).
+• 1993: Entry-level guitar production is close to being fully transitioned to Korean manufacturing (by Cort, WMIC).

 1994–1997: Proprietary tremolos discontinued

-• 1994: Fernandes starts fitting the refreshed FR superstrat series with Takeuchi TRS-PRO (a Japanese OEM licensed Floyd Rose again).
+• 1994: Fernandes starts fitting its refreshed FR superstrat series with the licensed Takeuchi TRS-PRO.

-• 1996: Despite being the greatest Floyd Rose tremolo ever made, the FRT-4 is discontinued.
+• 1996: Despite being the greatest Floyd Rose tremolo ever made, the Fernandes FRT-4 is discontinued.
+(So is the FRT-5.)

 1997–2024: Licensed Tremolos Only